elektro-wolle/mailserver/README.md

 **WARNING:**
 > This is currently work in progress.
 The server(s) are not protected via TLS and
 > both LDAP clients (dovecot and postfix) authenticate currently as the admin user.
-> Unless these issues were solved, this system not be reachable by a public IP Address
+> Unless these issues were solved, this system must not be reachable by a public IP Address

 Aim of the project is a full fledged email subsystem, that can be deployed in Ranger and can be administered via LDAP.